NaveenKaliannan/guide-to-good-software/Python/PythonBasics.md

 ### Variables - Name for a value in python
 Python evaluates the right side of the assignment first.
 When variable y=2 and x=y then both variables refer to the same value.
 * **Weak and Strong references** Strong references are the default in Python.
 They keep objects alive in memory as long as at least one strong reference exists.
-Weak References create more memory-efficient programs that allow the garbage collector to reclaim memory when objects are no longer
+Weak References create more memory-efficient programs that allow the garbage collector to reclaim memory when objects are no longer.
+The objects exsist till all strong references are deleted.
+The objects will be deeleted when all strong references are deleted and weak referecnces can still exsists.
+So better caching using one strong references, and then a weak references to the strong references.
+Once the strong referece deleted, the object vanishes.
 ```python
 import weakref
 import gc